llm-d

 -

-vLLM-Optimized Inference Scheduler: llm-d builds on IGW's pattern for customizable βsmartβ load-balancing via the Endpoint Picker Protocol (EPP) to define vLLM-optimized scheduling.
+vLLM-Optimized Inference Scheduler: llm-d builds on IGW's pattern of leveraging the Envoy proxy and its extensible balancing policies to make customizable βsmartβ load-balancing decisions specifically for LLMs.
 Leveraging operational telemetry, the Inference Scheduler implements the filtering and scoring algorithms to make decisions with P/D-, KV-cache-, SLA-, and load-awareness.
-Advanced teams can implement their own scorers to further customize, while benefiting from other features in IGW, like flow control and latency-aware balancing.
+Advanced users can implement their own scorers to further customize the algorithm while benefiting from IGW features like flow control and latency-aware balancing.
 See our Northstar design

 -